echronos/echronos/components/timer/docs.md

 Using the same 25ms tick period as above, the time between consecutive timer expiries can range between 225ms and 275ms.
 Only over long periods of time, the average time between consecutive expiries approaches the nominal 250ms value.
 A similar level of imprecision is evident in a one-shot timer.
-A 10 tick one-shot timer expires between 225ms and 275ms after it is set.
+A 10-tick one-shot timer expires between 225ms and 275ms after it is set.
 When a timer is required to expire after at least 250ms but not before then, it needs to be set to 11 ticks.

 Note that the above latency considerations also apply to the value of the [<span class="api">timer_current_ticks</span>] and [<span class="api">sleep</span>] APIs.